The Greatest Guy Movies

 • the death of Aunt Edna (Imogene Coca) enroute to Phoenix who was tied to the top of the station wagon

-• Clark's man-to-man talks with his son Rusty (Anthony Michael Hall)
+• Clark's man-to-man talk in the desert with his son Rusty (Anthony Michael Hall) and sharing a beer with him

-After arriving in California, they raced to the entrance of Wally World (to the tune of "Chariots of Fire") only to be told by a Moose character that the park was closed, although they took security guard Lasky (John Candy) as hostage.
+After arriving in California, they raced to the entrance of Walley World (to the tune of "Chariots of Fire") only to be told by an animatronic Moose character that the park was closed, although they took security guard Lasky (John Candy) as hostage.

 - "How do you like yours, Clark?"